Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/overlap_xml.md

 ## Processing complications

-Overlap in XML is problematic not only during markup, buit also during processing.
+Overlap in XML is problematic not only during markup, but also during processing.
 Processing elements tagged with wrappers (like `<phr>` in the XML above) is easy because the XPath target is a single element.
 Processing elements delimited by milestones (like `<lb>` above) is harder.
 Try the following in the \<oXygen/\> XPath browser box.

 ### XPath